cis547/cis547.github.io/_labs/lab04.markdown

 Unlike with `c++`, you *won't* need to re-run this command after making changes to your code.
-Further, you will be able to use your delta debugger using the `delta-debugger` command from the terminal.
+Further, you will be able to use your delta debugger using the `delta_debugger` command from the terminal.

-The `delta-debugger` tool performs delta debugging to shrink a crashing input to a program.
+The `delta_debugger` tool performs delta debugging to shrink a crashing input to a program.

 ##### Step 2.

-To use `delta-debugger` with a program you first need to find some input that will crash the program.
+To use `delta_debugger` with a program you first need to find some input that will crash the program.
 To find such an input we will use a fuzzer.